 2 years ago I developed an eating disorder called anorexia.
 I have linked a page on it so if you would like to find out more about what it is you can click the link.

 At the time I had no idea that gender dysphoria was a main cause of it.
-Ellie explains this further very well, ‘Your body feels wrong and unlike how you need it to be, you gain a sense of control through your relationship between your weight and food.
+El explains this further very well, ‘Your body feels wrong and unlike how you need it to be, you gain a sense of control through your relationship between your weight and food.
 It makes you feel like you can control your body, when usually you feel out of control.‘

 When I lost weight the dysphoria eased and gave my brain the impression that losing weight made everything feel better as dysphoria leaks into absolutely everything.
-Another thing that could play a part in dealing with dysphoria that Ellie pointed out is that when you’ve lost a certain amount of weight you lose your period, so for people were assigned female at birth, this would help and even be something to strive for.
+Another thing that could play a part in dealing with dysphoria that El pointed out is that when you’ve lost a certain amount of weight you lose your period, so for people were assigned female at birth, this would help and even be something to strive for.

 Although we’ve focused on anorexia, gender dysphoria can also cause depression, anxiety and destructive behaviours like self harm and binge eating disorders.